phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ### Space-filling curves

-Stripping ISBNs of their pre-and suffix, they are a single decimal between 0 and 2 billion.
+When you strip ISBNs of their pre-and suffix, they are a single decimal number between 0 and 2 billion.
 We need some way to project this one-dimensional space into a two-dimensional space.
 The easiest way would be to simply fill pixels row-wise from the top, which results in an image like this:

 ![ISBN-Space presented linearly.
 Whiter pixels contain more books.
 You can see the line-stretched structure.](./oclc_isbns_smaller.png)